aseekatz/Rush_CX.study/README.md

 This repository includes processed sequence files, raw data files, sequence processing steps, and code used in the manuscript: "Gut microbiota and clinical features distinguish *Klebsiella pneumoniae* carbapenemase-producing *Klebsiella pneumoniae* colonization at the time of admission to a long-term acute care hospital", 2018 (submitted), authored by Anna M. Seekatz, Christine Bassis, Louis Fogg, Nicholas M Moore, Yoona Rhee, Karen Lolans, Robert A Weinstein, Michael Y Lin, Vincent B Young, Mary K Hayden, and for the Centers for Disease Control and Prevention Epicenters Program.

+#### Importance:
+We identified fecal microbiota features that distinguished *Klebsiella pneumoniae* carbapanemase-producing *K. pneumoniae* colonized and non-colonized patients who were newly admitted to a long-term acute care hospital.
+These features may warrant further investigation as candidates for inclusion in microbiome disruption indices.

 #### Abstract:

 **Background:** Identification of gut microbiota features associated with antibiotic-resistant bacterial colonization may reveal new infection prevention targets.